Entry and exit

 Schengen Area, along with a number of other European countries.
 This allows you to enter Greece without a visa in some circumstances.

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the nearest

 Embassy or Consulate of Greece for up-to-date information.

-Some Australian passport holders have been denied entry into Greece on this basis, particularly when attempting to enter Greece from the former Yugoslav Republic of Macedonia.
-Australian government officials can't intervene on your behalf if you don't meet entry requirements and are refused entry to Greece.
+If you were born in Greece, you may have problems entering Greece if your Australian passport uses a name for your place of birth that isn't officially recognised by Greece.
+You may be denied entry into Greece on this basis, especially if you're entering Greece from the former Yugoslav Republic of Macedonia.
+Australian government officials can't intervene on your behalf if you are refused entry to Greece.

-If you plan to travel to Greece with medication, make sure you satisfy the requirements described under
+If you plan to travel to Greece with medication, check the requirements described under

 Always carry your passport when crossing borders, even within the Schengen area.

 Your passport is a valuable document and attractive to criminals who may try to use your identity to commit crimes.
 Always keep it in a safe place.